LIVVkit/lex/README.md

-For example, to run the minimal example extension, place the output website in the `vv_test` directory, and serve the output website you'd run this command:
+For example, to run the minimal example extension, place the output website in the `vv_test` directory, and serve the output website you\'d run this command:

 ```bash
 $ livv -V config/example/example.yml -o vv_test -s